langevin-usgs/gw3099_classrepo/README.md

 October 22 - 26, 2018

 ## Location
-* Classroom: Nebraska State Office Building, 1526 K Street, Lincoln, NE
+* Classroom: Nebraska State Office Building, 1526 K Street, Lincoln, NE.
+We have one room on 4th floor for Monday-Wednesday, called Hearing Room 4D.
+For Thursday and Friday we will be in the Training Room in the basement.
 * Hotel Block: The Lincoln Marriott Cornhusker Hotel

 ## Course Description